 A child who is sick will not be able to perform well in school and is likely to spread the illness to other children and staff.
 We suggest making a plan for childcare ahead of time so you will not be caught without a comforting place for your child to stay if he/she is ill.

 Our school policy states that you should not send your child to school if he/she has:

-*Strep Throat (must have been taking an antibiotic for at least 24 hours before returning to school)
+- Strep Throat (must have been taking an antibiotic for at least 24 hours and fever free for 24 hours without the use of fever reducing medication before returning to school)